 While this may not sound like a big deal, interest levels are not something you can easily – if at all – change.
-In many cases, marriage counseling is the only way to deal with this problem effectively.
+In many cases, marriage counseling is the only way to overcome problems with intimacy effectively.

 2. Stress affecting your body image

-3. Intimacy problems due to a negative perceptions
+3. Intimacy problems due to a negative perception

 For example, when was the last time you had a good conversation with each other (other than talking about work or kids)?
 Being able to communicate in meaningful ways creates a deeper emotional connection and ultimately opens the door to physical and emotional affection.